tc39/notes/es8/2018-01/jan-23.md

 BT: Yes.

 BT: Two new things - regex dotall flag and template literal.
 Reviewing regex unicode property escapes and lookbehind.
 Also looking for Stage 4 is Promise.finally().
 I've also review rest spread.

-BT: Big thing is async iteration, that will probaby take me a while.
+BT: Big thing is async iteration, that will probably take me a while.
 I'm comfortable with it from a tech perspective.
 Are you looking for it to reach Stage 4 this meeting?

 DD: Yeah, but I'm fine if it slips to Stage 4, whatever.

 BT: I'd like to get it in 2018 if possible.
 Anyone else have a proposal not mentioned that they want on the 2018 train?

 no hands for additional proposals that want to get on the 2018 train